-At this point your machine should reboot normally and never ever attempt to use again the broken discrete GPU.
+At this point your machine should reboot normally and never attempt to use the broken discrete GPU again.

-Graphical performances will be slightly worst than with the discrete GPU, but
+Graphical performances will be slightly worse than with the discrete GPU, but

-the lost is not so big, as those GPUs were indeed quite weak, compared with
+the loss is not so big, as those GPUs were indeed quite weak, compared with

-current standards, whilst the Intel integrated GPU of the time were not that
+current standards, whilst the Intel integrated GPU of the times were not that

 The only real drawback is that an external monitor connected to the Thunderbolt port will not work anymore.